gjuliao/iz-sales-webpage/README.md

 ## About

 Website built in html, css and javascript for a sales & marketing company.
+Fully responsive with media queries best practice and with an integration with type form for receiving email requests.

 Check the Iz-Sales Site live version here: [live Version](https://gjuliao.github.io/iz-sales-webpage/)